PaulRBerg/hardhat-template/README.md

 This template comes with GitHub Actions pre-configured.
 Your contracts will be linted and tested on every push and pull request made to the `main` branch.

-Note though that to make this work, you must use your `INFURA_API_KEY` and your `MNEMONIC` as GitHub secrets.
+Note that by default, the CI uses test values for `MNEMONIC` and `INFURA_API_KEY`.
+If you want to use your own values, you can set them as GitHub secrets.

 For more information on how to set up GitHub secrets, check out the [docs](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).